LITTLE LEARNERS LOVE LITERACY

-St Joseph's students in Prep and Years 5-6 participate in weekly Mandarin language lessons via Zoom.
-My Chinese Tutor facilitates the program by connecting each classroom with a Beijing-based tutor.
+St Joseph's students in Prep and Years 5-6 participate in weekly Mandarin lessons via Zoom with Meg.
+Meg facilitates the program by connecting each classroom with a Beijing-based tutor.
 Students learn the basics of the Mandarin language as well as exploring various aspects of Chinese culture.

 St Joseph’s is an active member of the Darebin School Sports Association.
 We provide our children the opportunity to compete in the district Cross Country and Athletics events, which then may lead to children to progressing to Regional and State Finals.

 Our senior classes compete in interschool sports in term 1 and 2, and all children from grades 3-6 compete in Hooptime - a round robin Basketball tournament organised by Basketball Victoria.

 We are members of the School Sports Association that provides clinics facilitated by experts to develop our children’s skills associated with major games such as cricket, volleyball and soccer.
 See our students running

 The Perceptual Motor Program (PMP) operates in our Prep class twice a week.
 This program assists the development of children's gross motor skills and therefore assists with the development of fine motor skills, essential in the learning of reading and writing.
 The PMP program assists the development of the child and their relationship with their peers and the surrounding environment.
 It aids concentration and reasoning and gives a sound basis for future formal learning.
 PMP enhances brain development by stimulating the five senses through movement.

 This program aids concentration and reasoning and gives a sound basis for future formal learning.
 PMP enhances brain development by stimulating the five senses through movement.
 The key areas of development through PMP are: